 CREATING FIRE IN THE HOLE: THE SPIRIT WORK OF FI YI YI AND THE MANDINGO WARRIORS

 This panel introduces the process of collaborative ethnography, a method of co-creation the Neighborhood Story Project (NSP) uses to produce books.
 The panel will discuss working together to create the first full-length book co-written by a Mardi Gras Indian tribe and the politics of collective bodies of work from Indian suits to exhibits and books.
-The panel includes: Big Chief Victor Harris, Master Designer Jack Robertson, drummer Wesley Phillips, and their official photographer, visual anthropologist Jeffrey Ehrenreich.
+The panel includes: Big Chief Victor Harris, Master Designer Jack Robertson, and drummer Wesley Phillips.
 Director of the NSP, Rachel Breunlin, will lead the conversation.

 Hotel Monteleone, Queen Anne Ballroom, $10 or Literary Discussion, Combo, or VIP Pass